 Avoid waiting in line at the ticket office with a Tap2Go smartcard: simply touch in and touch out at the station.

 Hampton Court is in London fare zone 6, so you can get there using a London Travelcard, an Oyster card or contactless.
-You won’t be able to get 2FOR1 entry to Hampton Court Palace if you travel using an Oyster card or contactless, and your London Travelcard must be bought from a National Rail station and not issued from Transport for London to get this offer.
+You won’t be able to get discounted entry to Hampton Court Palace if you travel using a London Travelcard, an Oyster card or contactless.

 Things to do in Hampton Court Palace